DWBlaze/find-close-meteorites/README.md

 # find-close-meteorites
-A demo project to show python and nasa to find meteorite locations
+A demo project that uses Python and NASA data to find meteorite locations

+## Running

+This project requires Python 3 and the requests package

+`python3 find_meteors.py`